 Today we’re publishing a new ad in our national campaign about synthetic meats.
-The ad, below, appears in The Wall Street Journal today and questions whether plant-based meats need a cancer warning label.
+The ad has run The Wall Street Journal, The Los Angeles Times, and The New York Times and questions whether plant-based meats need a cancer warning label.

 You certainly might be if, like many unknowing consumers, you think synthetic meat is healthier because it’s called “plant-based.”
 After all, plants like fruits and veggies are healthy, no?